February 20, 2026

 How to choose the best employee benefits strategy

-1. Assess your company objectives and budget
+1. Assess your company’s objectives and budget

+Start by evaluating your company’s goals.
 Do you want to increase employee retention?
+Minimize employees’ healthcare costs?
+Attract high-quality employees?

 However, some benefits, such as technology-based benefits, are “double-edged” to save money and provide a better employee experience.